Ph-IRES/workshop_data-analysis/tutorial_github_makerepo/README.md

 ---

-# Why GitHub?

-# Why Use GitHub for Your Biology Research
+# Why Use GitHub for Your Biology Research?

 GitHub provides a platform for version control and collaboration that can enhance the management, sharing, and reproducibility of your research, including both data and R scripts.
 Here are a few reasons why you should consider using GitHub: